lnccbrown/task-effort/README.md

 You can follow the instructions detailed [here](https://brown-ccv.github.io/honeycomb-docs/docs/firebase#3-copying-web-app-credentials)

+7. Change the project-id inside the `.firebaserc` file to correspond to your firebase project

 7. Commit and push your changes.

 8. Use Firebase CLI to create a service account